csiew/website/content/posts/20230104-frontend-adventures.md

----
-slug: frontend-adventures
-title: Adventures in Frontend
-subtitle: A not-so-technical chronical of the frontend shenanigans I've been up to
-author: Clarence Siew
-publishedOn: 2023-01-05T01:30:00
-layout: post
----

 This post was supposed to be a short foreword to _another_ post about software architecture to briefly chronicle my adventures in the world of frontend web development, from the beginning to the present.
 But alas, I got a little too excited and ended up writing up something a far too long for a foreword and a little too meandering for a proper post.

 I started bumbling my way into the world of frontend development during a nail-biting final year project through [React](https://reactjs.org/).
 I consequently had PTSD from trying to learn React (pre-hooks!) with [Material UI](https://mui.com/) (now _MUI_) at the same time.
 Prior to this I was mostly toying with [Python UI toolkits](https://pygobject.readthedocs.io/en/latest/) and [playing around with window managers on Linux](https://github.com/csiew/BiscuitWM).